 “The Transition from School to Work for Children of Immigrants with Lower-Level Educational Credentials in the United States and France."
 Amy Lutz, Yaël Brinbaum, and Dalia Abdelhady, Comparative Migration Studies, Vol. 2, No. 2 (2014), pp. 227-254.

 Research Grants and Awards

-Access to Selective Colleges in the Pre- and Post-Grutter Eras Among Racial, Ethnic, and Immigrant Groups," National Science Foundation grant.
-September 2012-August 2017.
+Principal Investigator. “ Access to Selective Colleges in the Pre- and Post-Grutter Eras Among Racial, Ethnic, and Immigrant Groups," with CO-PI Pamela Bennett (UMBC).
+Funded by the National Science Foundation, September 2012-August 2017.